 The Azerbaijan National Agency for Mine Action (ANAMA) is responsible for overseeing all aspects of mine action activities in the country.
 Since 2005, MLI has donated 60 mine detection dogs (MDDs) to ANAMA.
 Together with their handlers, the MDDs donated by MLI to ANAMA have helped to search more than 32 million square meters of contaminated land since 2005, saving countless lives!

 Current Need: In 2021, MLI and ANAMA launched a multi-year partnership effort to provide 30 MDDs over two years to expand ANAMA’s demining capabilities.
-Since August '21, we have already provided 20 lifesaving canines and will provide five in June 2022 and the remaining five in June 2023.
+Since August '21, we have already provided 25 lifesaving canines and are working to provide the remaining five by June 2023.
 This massive endeavor has only been made possible by MLI's generous donors.
 Please consider supporting our efforts to provide the needed MDDs to ANAMA to assist in their clearance efforts.

 Through MLI’s Children Against Mines program (CHAMPS), five MDDs in Azerbaijan were sponsored by American schoolchildren.
 CHAMPS involves American youth in meaningful service-learning projects to sponsor MDDs and help landmines survivors around the world.

 In the spring of 2008, MLI launched a survivors’ assistance program in Ganja City, in western Azerbaijan.
 This project helped to expand a vocational training workshop that trains and employs landmine survivors and/or their family members.
 MLI enabled the workshop to employ additional trainees, purchase needed equipment, and produce a business plan and advertising strategy.
 Vocational training courses in sewing, embroidery, and carpet weaving helped dozens of survivors to reintegrate into society and earn an income for themselves and their families.